apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>The purpose of this field is to automatically generate the necessary RBAC roles
 for the Component based on the specified policy rules.
 This ensures that the Pods in the Component has appropriate permissions to function.</p>
-<p>Note: This field is currently non-functional and is reserved for future implementation.</p>
 <p>This field is immutable.</p>
 </td>
 </tr>